qmacro/managed-associations-in-cap/flow.md

 SERVER: There's no sign of `Books` as a service endpoint (as it's not actually defined within the `Z` service, i.e. for the same reason why it's not showing in the EDMX either).

-## Put the Books entity inside the service
+## 05 Put the Books entity inside the service

+Branch: `05-put-the-books-entity-inside-the-service`.

 👉 Now move the entity specification in `srv/main.cds` to within the `service` statement, so that the contents of `srv/main.cds` now look like this: